-- UXLibs is an informal and friendly conference – this doesn’t mean that we are not interested in research rigour and due process, but if your paper is dry and overly academic it may not be the best fit forour conference.
+UXLibs is an informal and friendly conference – this doesn’t mean that we are not interested in research rigour and due process, but if your paper is dry and overly academic it may not be the best fit for our conference.

-- We see UX as about engaging with users more deeply and meaningfully than you can through surveys.
-In fact, some of us see the default survey as the antithesis to good UX.
-If your paper is simply about a survey it won’t get through.
+Our definition of UX work embraces both physical and digital, in fact all aspects of library services.
+We see UX as about engaging with users more deeply and meaningfully than you can through transactional surveys or by gathering usage data at a distance.
+In fact, we see relying solely on serve and statistical data as the antithesis to good UX.
+If your paper is simply about a survey you have done or statistical data it won’t get through.

-- A presentation title.
+- A presentation title

-- An abstract of no more than 300 words.
+- An abstract of no more than 300 words

-- A brief summary of no more than 50 words.
+- A brief summary of no more than 50 words

-- A brief biography (of each author) of no more than 50 words.
+- A brief biography (of each author) of no more than 50 words

-- Your email address.
+- Your email address

-- Learning outcomes for attendees.
+- Learning outcomes for attendees

-- Papers may be co-presented but by no more than two people (additional named co-authors are fine, but only a maximum of two can actually present at the conference – please indicate who this will be if applicable).
+- Papers may be co-presented but by no more than two people (additional named co-authors are fine, but only a maximum of two can actually present at the conference – please indicate who this will be if applicable)